formio/help.form.io/_paragraphs/embedding/angular/formio-submissions.md

 slug: formio-submissions
 weight: 30
 ---
-In addition to forms that create submissions, the <code>formioSubmissions</code> directive can embed lists of previous submissions within your application.
+In addition to forms that create submissions, the `formioSubmissions` directive can embed lists of previous submissions within your application.
 This is useful for creating lists of items to display within your applications.

 ```html
 <formio-submissions src="[formName]"></formio-submissions>